ml242/dossier/README.md

  -->
  Add permissions check to Koala

+ Add location functionality
+  Add Foursquare API see who is coming, who is confirmed

 As "Motherfucking James Bond 007"
   I'd like to be able to create an account for the Dossier App